he13689/ES-DETR/README.md

   year={2025}
 }

+Figure 5 in the paper has been revised as fig3-1.pdf

 The datasets we use in this paper can be reached by contacting us: 375004220@qq.com

 This project is licensed under the MIT License.